stevelerner/tinyotel/README.md

 A **minimal observability backend built from scratch** (~2,350 lines) to understand how logs, metrics, and traces work internally.
 No Grafana, no Jaeger, no Prometheus - just Flask, Redis, and Chart.js.

-Includes **TinyOTel** - two auto-instrumented Flask microservices demonstrating distributed tracing with OpenTelemetry.
+Includes two auto-instrumented Flask microservices demonstrating distributed tracing with OpenTelemetry.

 ## Quick Start